fedeimbaguable/DigitalBankingAbstracta/Casos-de-Prueba.md

 Functionality: Reset the new savings form.
 Input data and actions: We go to the new savings form type "1234" in the name input and then click the reset button.
 Expected Result: Reset the new savings form.
-Obtained Result: The savings form was reset and the inputs are blank.

 28)
 Title : Should create a Savings Individual Savings.